m-kru/hbs/user-manual/architecture.typ

 HBS also provides users with the following extra variables:
 + `hbs::ThisCorePath` - the path of the core which target is currently being run,
++ `hbs::ThisCoreName` - the name of the core which target is currently being run,
 + `hbs::ThisTargetPath` - the path of the target which is currently being run,
 + `hbs::ThisTargetName` - the name of the target which is currently being run,
 + `hbs::TopCorePath` - the path of the top core beign run,